scottadkin/node-utstats-lite/README.md

 ## Requirements
 - Node.js 22.5 or later
-- MYSQL Server (Version 2.5.1 or lower)
+- MYSQL Server (Version 2.5.1 or lower, or to use the mysqltosqlite tool)

 **Note:** If you are upgrading from a version prior to v1.5.1 you also need to update the utstats-lite-mutator

 ## Upgrade Restrictions
 - Versions 1.0.0 -> 1.8.x are compatible with each other.(Next.js Website MYSQL).
-- Versions 2.0.0 -> 2.5.0 are compatible with each other.(Express.js Website MYSQL)
+- Versions 2.0.0 -> 2.x.x are compatible with each other.(Express.js Website MYSQL)
-- Versions 2.5.1 and greater are compatiable with each other.(Express.js Website SQLITE)

-## Changing Existing MYSQL Database To SQLite Database
-- Version 2.5.0 is required to be installed before v2.5.1 that contains the mysqltosqlite tool.

 ## Installing
 - Extract the contents of the archive into a folder.